fairlearn/fairlearn/docs/user_guide/assessment.rst

     l    0.500000
     Name: precision_score, dtype: float64

-In each case, rather than a single scalar, we receive one results for each subgroup identified by the conditional feature.
+In each case, rather than a single scalar, we receive one result for each subgroup identified by the conditional feature.